Ella-Hoeppner/Vlojure/README.md

 To use [Shadow CLJS](https://github.com/thheller/shadow-cljs)'s "watch" mode while developing, which first run `clojure -M:server` in the root directory.
 This starts up local [stasis](https://github.com/magnars/stasis) development server on `localhost:3000`.
 Then, run `npm run watch` in the root directory to start  in watch mode.

 ## Exporting
-To export an optimized release build,  run `npm run release && clojure -M:export'.
+To export an optimized release build,  run `npm run release && clojure -M:export`.
 This will create an "out" directory that contains the exported static site.